dougeby/IntuneDocs/intune/intune-data-warehouse-collections.md

 | JailBroken                 | Whether the device is jail broken or rooted.                                                                                                                                         |
 | DeviceCategoryKey          | Key of device category attribute for this device.                                                                                                                                    |
 ## deviceRegistrationStates
-The **DeviceRegistrationStates** entity represents the registration type referenced by other data warehouse tables.
+The **DeviceRegistrationStates** entity represents the registration type referenced by other data warehouse collections.

 |           Property          |                                     Description                                     |
 |:---------------------------:|:-----------------------------------------------------------------------------------:|